Containerisation using Apptainer¶

 By default, Apptainer on BlueBEAR binds the following directories from the host node into each running container:

-: access to local disk storage (see here for further info)
+/rds: enables access to your home directories and project directories/scratch: access to local disk storage (see here for further info)

 Building Containers¶

-not required!
+--fakeroot not required!

 If you have previous experience of building Singularity containers please note that it's

-no longer necessary to build using --fakeroot
+no longer necessary to build using --fakeroot as the required privilege escalation is handled

 automatically.